matthewsides/SDCL-Methodologies/README.md

 ### Waterfall method-

 The waterfall is a sequential non-iterative design model, used in software development processes.
 Furthermore, as suggested in the conceptual name and illustrated in the overall outlook of the theoretical waterfall model it can be likened to that of a literal waterfall, following a similar system; flowing steadily downwards (hence the name waterfall) through phases of conception, initiation, analysis, design, construction, testing, production/implementation and maintenance.
+The next stage in the waterfall method may not be started until the current stage is completed.

 #### Disadvantages